Humayra-Adiba/Nexa/README.md

-#  Nexa - Your Nexa Voice Assistant
+#  Nexa - Your Personal Desktop Voice Assistant

 Nexa is a modular, cross-platform Python voice assistant that can perform various tasks through natural voice commands.
 Built with a clean, maintainable architecture for easy extension and customization.